Pudhayal

-Pudhayal is a 1997 Indian Tamil-language heist adventure film directed by Selva.
+Pudhayal is a 1997 Indian Tamil-language heist adventure film directed by Selvaa.
 The film stars Mammootty, Arvind Swamy and Sakshi Shivanand.
 The score and soundtrack were composed by Vidyasagar.
 It was released on 30 January 1997, and was a box office success.

 Production

 Arvind Swami said he accepted the film because he felt he suited the role offered to him.
 He said, "Since the character was a sort of an idiot, I had to play it accordingly... right down to my garish costumes".

-The song “Enakkum Unakkum” was filmed in a single continuous take.
-Aravind Swami and Sakshi practiced extensively and performed the entire dance sequence in one uninterrupted shot, which stood out as a distinctive highlight of the movie during that period.

 Soundtrack

 Soundtrack was composed by Vidyasagar.
 Lyrics were written by Vairamuthu.
 The song "Baba Baba" is based on "Bohemian Ballet" by the French group Deep Forest.